sjpark0605/GOSH-FHIRworks2020-PatientDemographicsAPI/README.md

 PatientDemographicsAPI.py
 - DemographicsUtility.py - Helper source code that contains functions for graphing and json generation
 - PatientDemographicsAPI.py - The API powered by Flask
-- requirements.txt - version requirements for package
+- requirements.txt - Python library version requirements for package
 - templates/Demonstrator.HTML | --- Demonstrator.html - HTML for the API Demonstrator